A world of tradition at German Christmas Markets

 Introduction to the markets in Munich

 We were introduced to our first Christmas Market in Munich in a haze of jet lag.
-Fortunately we eased into it by trawling one of the smaller Christmas Markets.
+Fortunately we trawled with ease through one of the smaller markets.
 We were surprised to still be upright considering we’d not slept properly for more than 36 hours.
-That first evening though was a taste of what we could expect most nights until Christmas Eve.
+Maybe it was the sugar high from the Gluhwein.
+That first evening in Germany though was a taste of what we could expect most nights until Christmas Eve.

 How do you choose the best Christmas market to go to?

 We left the choice of Christmas markets to our son who resides in Bavaria, Germany.
 His friends and colleagues would usually arrange to meet each other for a drink and sometimes a light meal at one of the markets.
 We tagged along or were dragged along.

 The markets entice you with their tempting aromas.
 It appealed to most if not all of my senses.
 It even released my not so deeply hidden inner child.

 The atmosphere at the markets is filled with the essence of Christmas.
 It has nothing to do with the glühwein, eierpunsch or feuerzangenbowle that they sell.
 Hmm, maybe just a little bit.